GoogleCloudPlatform/terraform-google-enterprise-application/5-appinfra/README.md

 - Custom service accounts and IAM bindings

 ### Other applicaiton infrastructure

-The application infrastructure pipeline creates additional resources on a per-environment basis as defined in the [`env_baseline`](.modules/env_baseline) submodule.
-Here, you can define additional infrastructure like application-specifc databases or other managed services.
+The application infrastructure pipeline can create additional resources on a per-environment basis.

+In this example, some services are using the [`alloydb-psc-setup`](.modules/alloydb-psc-setup) submodule for creating an AlloyDB Cluster with Private Service Connect.

+You may add additional infrastructure like application-specifc databases or other managed services by creating and invoking new submodules.

 ## Usage

 ### Running Terraform locally

 1. The next instructions assume that you are in the `terraform-google-enterprise-application/5-appinfra` folder.